 How to Use a Manuka Honey Face Mask

-Just use manuka honey from the jar on its own!
+Just use it from the jar on its own!

-After washing and gently exfoliating your face, pat dry with a towel and apply a very thin layer of manuka honey.
+After washing and gently exfoliating your face, pat dry with a towel and apply a very thin layer of manuka.
 Leave it on your face for at least 30 minutes, then wash it off with water.

 You can use it in some other methods of facial treatment: